kcomas/kscript/design/OVERVIEW.md

 ### Dereference *
 * Get the value of a reference or allow it to be updated
 * Eg ```a = 1; c =& a; *c = 2``` Now a is 2
+* In Math and object access contexts, references are automatically defererenced

 ### IO
 * Can write to Files, 1 (STDOUT), 2 STDERR